Genomics

 Many of the chronic diseases that affect us are associated with autoimmunity, read this recent article from New England medical Journal.

-This current set of readings covers some of the controversies in the current field of genetics:
+This set of readings below are optional but cover some of the controversies in the current field of genetics:

 Genes linked to low birth weight